Regis Deon Thomas: Trial

 Neither officer had notified dispatchers to report the traffic stop or request a background check on the truck's license plates.
 Detectives initially worked under the assumption that there were at least two assailants in the truck.
 Burrell and MacDonald were armed, but neither had even been given a chance to draw their gun.
 MacDonald and Burrell, a 5-year police veteran, were the second and third police officers killed on duty in the history of the Compton police force.
 MacDonald was killed during his last ever shift as a volunteer reserve officer on the Compton force.
 A massive manhunt ensued after the officers' deaths, which led to five arrests in other cases, solving three murders and two attempted killings.
 Compton police officers Timothy M. Brennan and Robert Ladd were a part of the task force that was formed in the wake of the murders that ultimately led to the arrest and conviction of Thomas.

-Thomas was captured on April 6, 1993, when he surrendered to a broadcast news reporter.
-He was found guilty of the murders and was sentenced to death on August 15, 1995.
+Thomas was captured on April 6, 1993, when he surrendered to KTLA television reporter Warren Wilson.
+He was found guilty of two counts of first degree murder and one count of second degree murder, and was sentenced to death on August 15, 1995.
 He is currently on death row awaiting execution and is imprisoned at San Quentin State Prison.
 His CDCR number is J76200.